Wildland fire crews continued to battle blazes Monday on both the east and west sides of Cache Valley.

 The fire was not far from the Card Canyon summer homes, raising some concern for their safety, but no homes were directly affected, Pollock said.
 She added that the summer homes in the Chokecherry area were not in range of the fire.

-The crew is using Minimum Impact Suppression Tactics, which are officially designated procedures for environmentally sensitive areas.
+The crew, now off the mountain, was using Minimum Impact Suppression Tactics, which are officially designated procedures for environmentally sensitive areas.
 These include building less invasive fire lines and allowing fires to burn to natural barriers.